Syrian antiquities chief says Turkey refuses to return looted art

 Looting began on a large scale in 2013, and nothing has changed on the ground since a United Nations resolution protecting Syrian and Iraqi heritage sites passed in February, he said.

-"We need European countries, the United States, Japan (and others) to convince those who buy our artifacts to refuse them," Abdulkarim said.
+"We need European countries, the United States, Japan (and others) to convince those who buy our artefacts to refuse them," Abdulkarim said.

 Buyers of such objects live in Britain, the United States, Arab Gulf countries, China, France, Germany and Switzerland, he said.
-"If you buy our artifacts, you support Daesh."
+"If you buy our artefacts, you support Daesh."

 (Additional reporting by Ercan Gurses in Ankara; editing by Estelle Shirbon)